g41797/mailbox/README.md

         }

         // Close mailboxes
-        // As result Echo actor should stop processing
+        // As result Echo should stop processing
         // and exit from the thread.
         pub fn stop(echo: *Self) !void {
             _ = try echo.to.close();